-I would like to call on you all here today ... and indeed on all South Africans ... to think of some way in which they can contribute to Water Week 2000.
+I would like to make a call to all South Africans to think of some way in which they can contribute to Water Week 2000.
 Formally and informally; publicly and in private; in their homes, in their schools, in their offices and workplaces and as communities.